WorldCereal/worldcereal-documentation/rdm/upload.md

 Upon selecting this option, the contributor grants the WorldCereal consortium the permission to use the dataset for model training and validation activities performed within the context of the ESA WorldCereal project.
 Consortium members may not redistribute, sublicense, publish, or make the dataset (or any derivatives thereof) available to any third party outside the consortium.

-In practice, shared datasets will become visible for WorldCereal admin users of the RDM portal, but not to users outside of the WorldCereal consortium.
+In practice, shared datasets will become accessible for WorldCereal admin users of the RDM portal, but not to users outside of the WorldCereal consortium.

 Upon selecting this option, the contributor will be prompted to specify whether and how the contributor wants to be attributed for their effort in any official WorldCereal products and publications making use of the contributed dataset.